Using a Python Startup/Shutdown Script or PythonCaller to Perform Geoprocessing with Arcpy

 This script imports the arcpy module, assigns the feature class locations we specified in ModelBuilder to variables, and calls the Delete Rows geoprocessing tool.

-Workbench allows us to add a python script to be run at startup before the main workspace executes, or at shutdown, after your workspace has finished running (successfully or not), by adding a script as a workspace parameter.
-To set this parameter, we locate the workspace parameters entry in the Navigator window and then expand the advanced parameters as shown below:
+FME Workbench allows us to add a Python script to run at startup before the main workspace executes or at shutdown after your workspace has finished running (successfully or not) by adding a script as a workspace parameter.
+Open arcpyStartupExample.fmwt in FME Workbench.
+Then, to set this parameter, expand Workspace Parameters in the Navigator pane and then expand Scripting.

 Demo 2: Using a Python Shutdown Script